 |To prepare for current affairs, GK quiz is one source while aspirants can also refer to multiple sources to brush up their current affairs preparation:

 All the above-mentioned resources work as best tools for current affairs preparation

 With so many sources of news and the internet, aspirants should select the relevant study material for Current Affairs preparation.
 In BYJU’S Current Affairs quiz, you can test your GK and exam preparation as the quiz questions are curated by subject-matter experts and the difficulty level is at par with the Civil Services Exam.

-While the Current Affairs quiz questions are relevant for various exams such as Bank Exams, SSC Exams, State Public Service Commission Exams, we select the questions as per the UPSC Syllabus.
+- The current affairs questions asked in the quiz will be relevant for various exams other than IAS; such as Bank Exams, SSC Exams, State Public Service Commission Exams.

 - Ancient Indian History

 - Medieval Indian History

 - Modern Indian History